Venice teen helps out by creating face shields

 Like other students, that passion has been heightened by technology and engineering classes he’s taken in middle school and at Venice High School.

-He's been using that talent to use a 3D printer to create face shields for health care workers, donating them to Doctors Hospital where a family friend works in the operating room, the hospital noted.
+He’s been harnessing that talent to create face shields for health care workers and donating them to Doctors Hospital, where a family friend works in the operating room, the hospital noted.

-"He watched a video online and got the idea to make face shields," the hospital stated.
-"Logan used a 3D printer, he received as a gift, to make the face shields.
+“He watched a video online and got the idea to make face shields,” the release stated.
+“Lang used a 3D printer he received as a gift, to make the face shields.
 They have a large clear plastic piece in the front and a headpiece at the top.
-It took 52 minutes to make each one."
+It took 52 minutes to make each one.”

-He has purchased supplies himself and is modest when it comes to what he's doing.
+Lang purchased the supplies and is modest when talking about what he accomplished.

 Post a comment as